BaseMax/PHPMultiExplode/README.md

-# PHPMultiExplode
+# PHP Multi Explode

-Tiny function to split a string by a array of the string for PHP.
+Tiny function to **split** a string by a array of the string for PHP.